Sv443-Network/UserUtils/README.md

 randomId(length?: number, radix?: number): string
 ```

-Generates a random ID of a given length and [radix.](https://en.wikipedia.org/wiki/Radix)
+Generates a cryptographically strong random ID of a given length and [radix (base).](https://en.wikipedia.org/wiki/Radix)
 The default length is 16 and the default radix is 16 (hexadecimal).
 You may change the radix to get digits from different numerical systems.
-Use 2 for binary, 8 for octal, 10 for decimal, 16 for hexadecimal, 36 for alphanumeric.
+Use 2 for binary, 8 for octal, 10 for decimal, 16 for hexadecimal and 36 for alphanumeric.

 <details><summary><b>Example - click to view</b></summary>